Nisio Isin: Bishōnen Tanteidan

 It was serialized in the Japanese magazine Aria from June 2016 until June 2018 because of Aria's termination.
 It was transferred to Shonen Magazine Edge on October 17, 2018 and the rest of the chapters were released until July 17, 2019.
-It's an adaptation of the first four volumes of the Bishōnen series, and it was drawn by Oda Suzuka.
+It is an adaptation of the first four volumes of the Bishōnen series, and it was drawn by Oda Suzuka.
 Compiled by Kodansha in 5 volumes.